Our Services

 Helpful Resources

-Castor oil colon cleanses trigger strong peristaltic contractions and fluid shifts that produce rapid, profuse diarrhea, causing the body to lose water and vital electrolytes.
-When fluid loss outpaces intake, severe dehydration can develop, leading to symptoms like dizziness, muscle cramps, and confusion.
+Castor oil colon cleanses cause strong peristaltic contractions and fluid shifts, triggering rapid, profuse diarrhea that depletes water and essential electrolytes.
+When fluid loss exceeds intake, severe dehydration can occur, producing symptoms such as dizziness, muscle cramps, and confusion.

 Castor oil colon cleansing has gained popularity among people looking for a "natural" way to detoxify their bodies.
 While castor oil can stimulate bowel movements, it also carries risks—especially severe dehydration.
 This overview explains how and why dehydration happens, outlines key castor oil colon cleanse side effects, and offers practical guidance on staying safe.